PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should inspect the absolute-final affine post-ADD occurrence immediately before the newly staged post-bias result.
-Any new mutation evidence must remain distinct from the existing pre-terminal observation point and must preserve the current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.
+The next characterized unit should inspect the remaining very-late affine post-ADD occurrence after unbound-input repair.
+Any new mutation evidence must remain distinct from the existing pre-terminal and absolute-final observation points and must preserve the current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.